nw-rs/rustworks/README.md

 </div>

-An operating system and bootloader for the Numworks calculator (model n0110).
+An operating system and bootloader for the NumWorks calculator (model n0110).

 ## Setup